Correcting Contextual Deletions in DNA Nanopore Readouts: Efficient contextual deletion-correcting codes via variants of Varshamov-Tenengolts codes

-The presentation of the proof of \Cref{thm:eff-codes_1_2} is split into three parts.
+The proof is split into four parts.
 First, in \Cref{sec:VT-small}, we introduce a family of ``VT-type'' codes and show that they can correct a single contextual deletion; the redundancy of these codes depends on the threshold of the contextual deletion.
 We do not focus on the encoding and decoding procedures for such codes.
 Then, in \Cref{subsec:1contexul_del_efficient}, we show how to slightly modify the approach from \Cref{sec:VT-small} to ensure efficient encoding and decoding while only incurring an extra $o(\log n)$ bits of redundancy.
-Finally, in \Cref{subsec:2contexul_del_efficient}, we discuss how the results from the previous sections can be extended to the setting of $t=2$ contextual deletions.
+Next, in \Cref{subsec:2contexul_del_efficient}, we discuss how the results from the previous sections can be extended to the setting of $t=2$ contextual deletions.
+Lastly, in \Cref{subsec:t_contexul_del_efficient} we modify the code in \Cref{subsec:2contexul_del_efficient} and construct $t$-contextual deletion-correcting codes.